 “Don't be disheartened if you receive a ‘no’ – the conversation doesn't necessarily need to end if you have a back-up plan.
 Consider asking for additional benefits that don’t require a budget, such as flexible working arrangements, additional annual leave or professional development opportunities.”

 “Knowing how to ask for a raise can benefit all workers at every level of their career.
-Getting organised ahead of time can help you put your best foot forward and confidently ask for the pay increase,” Andrew Morris concluded.
+Getting organised ahead of time can help you put your best foot forward and confidently ask for the pay increase,” Nicole Gorton concluded.

 Australia, Belgium, Brazil, Chile, UAE, France, Germany, Hong Kong, Singapore, Switzerland, The Netherlands and the UK.